vfcosta/angular-theme/README.md

 1. Create an app folder inside custom-theme and add your custom scss files
 1. Put the templates that you want to override in the same structure from the main application source, e.g.:
 `src/app/profile/profile.html` will be overriden by `themes/custom-theme/app/profile/profile.html`

+## Development environment

+## Known Issues

+### Message Translation: angular-i18n

+ - Plural  Interpolation only working when current language is En (English)

+ `Plural Function not found for locale`

+ For some reason the messageformat installed on bower_component directory was an older version.
+Removing the bower_components directory and runing `bower install` solved the problem